 Warehouse Challenges - Seasonal Demand

 Study the past; anticipate the future.
-It may not be accurate but will be close enough for warehouse management.
+It may not be accurate, but it will be close enough for warehouse management.
 In fact, it is never too early to prepare for a surge in demand.

 6. Dealing with Availability and Cost of Labor

-When it comes to procuring, employing, and retaining labor, you know what a challenge it can be.
-Phases of high employment in the region/country, unavailability of young candidates for employment, and an ageing workforce are some of the significant warehouse problems that increase the cost of labor.
+When procuring, employing, and retaining labor, you know what a challenge it can be.
+Phases of high employment in the region/country, unavailability of young candidates for employment, and an aging workforce are some of the significant warehouse problems that increase the cost of labor.

 7. Managing the Never-Ending Data with the Growing Pressure of Multiple Delivery Channels